xingfanxia/podcast_timeline_maker/README.md

 - Tested on `python=3.8`
 - You need to install `ffmpeg` for this to work
 ### Sample Usage
-Simply replace the `PATH` and `glob` for your need and run the script directly
+Simply replace the `PATH` and `glob` for your need and run the script

 Example
 ```